 Examine and influence processes of policy formation to guide policy actors in the development of alternative policies that effectively address specific tourism-related environmental challenges – particularly climate change.

 Develop innovative tools – including serious gaming applications and enlightening translations of scientific outcomes for both policymakers, the public, and business-leaders – to assist policymaking.

 We are well-connected to NGOs, policymakers, (sustainable) tourism actors, and the research community in many parts of the world.
 We have published advice for the European Parliament, the Dutch House of Representatives, OECD, UNWTO, and many others.
-Our core products are project reports, scientific and professional publications, and education.

 The research team:

 Professor Paul Peeters

 Cheryl van Adrichem